 A ground breaking ceremony was held in July 2009 for the construction of the Turnpike's Interchange 6 to 9 Widening Program.
 The Program widened the Turnpike from Interchange 6 (Mansfield Township, Burlington County) to Interchange 9 (East Brunswick Township, Middlesex County), a linear distance of 35 miles.
 The Program was designed to relieve heavy and recurring congestion on this section of the Turnpike, improve operational and maintenance performance, and provide for the increased demand for capacity in the future.
 The construction added a total of 170 lane miles to the roadway by widening it from six to 12 lanes from two miles south of Interchange 6 to Interchange 8A (South Brunswick Township, Middlesex County), a distance of approximately 25 miles, and from 10 lanes to 12 lanes between Interchange 8A and Interchange 9, a distance of 10 miles.
-The Program created a dual/dual roadway between Interchange 6 and Interchange 8A and expanded the outer roadway in each direction between Interchange 8A and Interchange 9.
-The work included improvements at Interchange 7A and the construction of a new toll plaza at Interchange 8.
+The Program created a dual/dual roadway between Interchange 6 and Interchange 8A and expanded the outer roadway in each direction between Interchange 8A and Interchange 8.
 The Program was completed in the fall of 2014 with the opening of the northbound lanes on October 26, 2014, and the southbound lanes on November 2, 2014 at an estimated cost of \$2.2 billion.